-Yoga is a full-body regimen, and practicing it at home is a great way to work out your arms.
-Yoga is known for slow movements and static positions that work your arms much harder than you might realize in the moment… at least until you start getting results!
-Since yoga is low-impact, it’s easier to do than programs with a more intense burn, especially for beginners.
+Yoga is a full-body regimen, and practicing it at home with online yoga classes is a great way to work out your arms.
+Online yoga classes also offer lots of other great benefits!
+Since yoga classes are generally low-impact, it’s easier to do than programs with a more intense burn, especially for beginners.

 Even if you’ve done lots of yoga, you can keep using it to strengthen your arms over time by incorporating more challenging poses into your practice.
 Even a simple adjustment like holding poses longer can make things more challenging.
 Yoga is versatile enough that you can adjust your routine as you — and your arms! — get stronger.